 COVID-19 Test (PCR) Results

-Approximately 3-5 days after testing, employee test results will be made available.
+COVID-19 test results will be available approximately 3-5 days after testing, for employees who reported to the on-campus testing site.
 If an employee tests positive, they will be contacted by phone.
 All COVID-19 test results will be available by:

 - Phone by calling 1-866-697-8378.
 Note: You may experience a longer wait time.

 - The MyQuest portal MyQuest.QuestDiagnostics.com.
 You can also download the MyQuest IOS app or MyQuest Android app to access your results.

 If you have additional questions, please contact the Office of Human Resource at firstname.lastname@example.org.

 The University’s decision to test employees and students working on campus will help to mitigate the spread of the virus which will support the assurance of a safe learning and working environment for the campus community.
 It aligns with our continued commitment to do all we can to ensure your health and well-being.

 A Molecular/PCR (polymerase chain reaction) COVID-19 test that detects a virus' genetic material, will be administered.
 To date, this test is the "gold standard" for diagnostic detection of the virus that causes COVID- 19.
 Employees self-administer the test by nasal swab under the observation of trained test site personnel.
 During the test, you will swab your left and right nostrils and place the cotton swab in a tube.

 Employees who report to their workplace location at any time are subject to the COVID-19 testing program.

 If you have received a positive COVID-19 test results within 90 days of receiving notification to test, you will not be required to report for testing.
 Instead, you must email the Office of Human Resources at HRConsultancy@louisiana.edu.